Imtiyaj5791/DevOps-Journey/Important/AWS.md

 # 67 My Auto Scaling Group is launching too many instances.
 How will you investigate?

-First, I will check whether ASG is launching new instances because of scaling or because unhealthy instances are being replaced.
+First, I will check the ASG Activity History to understand why new instances are being launched.

+Then I will check the Scaling Policies and CloudWatch Alarms to verify which policy is triggering the scale-out.

-Then I will check the CloudWatch Alarm, Scaling Policy and current CPU utilization.
-I will also verify whether there is genuine traffic or not.
+I will check the relevant metrics such as CPU utilization, request count, or other configured scaling metrics to confirm whether there is genuine load.

-If everything looks fine, then I will check the application because sometimes high CPU is caused by an application issue, not by actual traffic.

----
+I will also verify the Desired, Minimum and Maximum Capacity and check whether there is any abnormal application behavior causing the metric to remain high.

+Finally, I will check whether unhealthy instances are continuously being replaced by ASG.

 # 68 EC2 Instance was terminated by ASG.
 How will you investigate?